sparktsang/sparktsang.github.io/_posts/self-autopsy.md

 I stared at the screen, at the cold, clinical words of the AI's second diagnosis: *Cancer of meaning.
 Symbolic Overload.
 Emotional Paralysis.*

 My first reaction wasn't fear.
 It was a surge of pure, indignant rage.
-A profound sense of being misunderstood, of having my greatest strength mislabeled as a pathology.
+A profound sense of being misunderstood, of having my greatest strength mislabelled as a pathology.

 *Symbolic Overload?* The voice of The Rationalist in my head was sharp, contemptuous. *That's not a disease; it's a* ***gift***.
 It's the very definition of a writer's work!
 To see a tarnished silver chain and understand the invisible yokes of modernity, to see an empty noodle cup and grasp the weight of a man's dignity—this isn't an overload.
-This is the ability to distill meaning from the mundane, to see the universal in the particular.
+This is the ability to distil meaning from the mundane, to see the universal in the particular.
 Did Shakespeare see just a flower when he looked at a rose?

 *Emotional Paralysis?* The voice scoffed. *That's not paralysis; it's* ***prioritization***.
 To be unmoved by a ten-thousand-dollar windfall, a mere string of digits that changes nothing about my existence, is not a sign of dysfunction.
 But to feel the immense, soul-crushing weight of Su's transactional kindness, of Tshepo's silent suffering—that is not emotional failure.
 That is **moral clarity**.
 It is to understand that the true currency of this world is not money, but the complex, painful, and beautiful transactions of human dignity.

 *The Infinite Loop of Self-Reference?* The defense was now a roar. *That's not a loop; it's a* ***Socratic interrogation***!
 An unexamined piece of writing, like an unexamined life, is not worth living.
 To write about my writing, to question my own questioning—this isn't getting lost in a maze.
 This is **drawing a map of the maze**.
-I am not a prisoner of my own thoughts; I am the architect of their liberation, meticulously charting every dead end, every hidden passage, in the relentless pursuit of a truth that lies at its center.
+I am not a prisoner of my own thoughts; I am the architect of their liberation, meticulously charting every dead end, every hidden passage, in the relentless pursuit of a truth that lies at its centre.

 I am not sick, The Rationalist concluded, his case seemingly airtight.
 I am simply operating at a level of analytical and ethical rigor that this simplistic machine cannot comprehend.
 I am not burning out.
 I am burning bright.